-International film star Liam Neeson lends his voice to new Tourism Ireland film celebrating the greenest day of the year and invites the world to visit the island of Ireland
+Actor Liam Neeson lends his voice to Tourism Ireland film celebrating the greenest day of the year and invites the world to visit the island of Ireland

-Liam Neeson is wishing the world a Happy St Patrick’s Day in a new Tourism Ireland campaign.
+Liam Neeson is wishing the world a Happy St Patrick’s Day once again this year in a Tourism Ireland campaign.

 Liam Neeson and Tourism Ireland are putting a call out to anyone with a love of, or interest in, Ireland to #GoGreen4PatricksDay